amiteshkr63/Handy-Stuufs/README.md

 2)How to use REMOTE DESTOP CONNECTION in place of VNC viewer: https://github.com/amiteshkr63/Handy-Stuufs/blob/main/README.md#how-to-use-remote-destop-connection-in-place-of-vnc-viewer

+3)Interfacing LCD with RaspberryPi:

+4)How to convert Dynamic IP of RaspberryPi3 to Static ip:

 ## Add correct host key in known_hosts" / multiple ssh host keys per hostname?
 https://serverfault.com/questions/321167/add-correct-host-key-in-known-hosts-multiple-ssh-host-keys-per-hostname